1 Introduction

 Figure 1.6: ITE Trip Generation information for single family detached housing, during the PM peak.

-Note 1.1: Example
+Note 1.1: ITE Trip Generation

 Given: A new subdivision will contain 400 single family detached homes.
 How many vehicle trips are likely to come to the development during the PM peak period?
 Use the ITE Trip Generation Manual.